anoop6543/vscodeProject2/README.md

 - **Laser Operations (New)**:
     - `laser_weld`: Method in `GantryRobot` (in `SimpleGantrySimulation`) to simulate linear laser welding between two points with specified parameters (speed, power, focus).
     - `laser_mark`: Method in `GantryRobot` (in `SimpleGantrySimulation`) to simulate laser marking of text at a target point with specified parameters.
+- **Visual Simulation (New)**:
+    - Interactive 2D visualization of the gantry robot system using Pygame.
+    - Real-time visual representation of robot movements, including path tracing.
+    - Color-coded display of different gripper types and object types.
+    - Visual feedback for laser operations with dynamic beam rendering.
+    - Support for all robot operations, including advanced movements (arc, spiral).
+    - Thread-safe implementation that can run alongside simulation scenarios.
+    - Ability to add, move, and remove objects in the visualization.
 - **Simulated Database (In-Memory)**: Manages data for recipes, production results, errors, and KPIs. *(Implemented in `sim_database_manager.py`)*
 - **Enhanced File Logging**: Structured JSON logs for errors, production results, and KPIs with log rotation. *(Implemented in `file_logger.py`)*
 - **Simulated OPC Communication**: Mimics an OPC server for tag-based data exchange, with example integration in scenarios. *(Implemented in `sim_opc_server.py`)*